 No matter whether you go with the free or pro version, TripIt is a travel app essential for any trip.

 Trains are a great way to get around much of France and even Bordeaux and the Nouvelle Aquitaine region.
-You may even arrive in Bordeaux on SNCF’s fast train service from Paris to Bordeaux.
+You may even arrive in Bordeaux on the fast train service from Paris to Bordeaux.
 Or you just might take day trips from Bordeaux to Saint-Émilion or Arcachon.

-No matter where you’re traveling in France by train or even in Europe by train, Trainline let’s you set up an account, look at time tables and routes, book tickets for you and travel companions from right in the app and download your mobile e-tickets for select destinations.
+No matter where you’re traveling in France by train or even in Europe by train, Trainline let’s you set up an account, look at live time tables and routes, book tickets for you and travel companions from right in the app and use mobile e-tickets for select destinations.
 We love Trainline since it shows you all train options and you can easily keep all your train bookings in one account.

 You can even buy tickets and the Bordeaux City Pass 24, 48 or 72 cards that include transportation, free and discounted access to 20 museums, attractions and tours, and La Cité du Vin from right in the app.